peumartino/ZotIF/README.md

   Alice in Wonderland,,4.2$<br/>
   I Married a Communist,,3.75$<br/>
 </pre>
-For the moment, the values are matched against the fields 'publicationTitle' and 'journalAbbreviation'.
-This means you have to populate these fields for ZotIF to get the prices.
-I will try to change the code to give you some flexibilities using extra settings.
+By default, the values are matched against the fields 'publicationTitle' and 'journalAbbreviation'.
+This is not the desired behavior and you should match against the 'title" field.
+You can do that in ZotIF advanced settings. <em>see below</em>

 <h1>Usage</h1>

 * Install as usual for Zotero plugins
 * Go to menu "Tools/Add-ons"
 * Click ZotIF "Preferences" button